-Visiting the St. Peter’s Basilica Dome
+Visiting the St. Peter’s Basilica Dome in 2021

 St. Peter's Basilica is amongst the most stunning and revered landmarks of art and religion in the world.
 While visiting this iconic structure, don’t miss out on a fascinating part: the St. Peter's Basilica Dome; it is known worldwide as the symbol of the Church of Rome and a beacon that invites pilgrims from around the world to the heart of Christianity.
 Outside of its religious significance, the St. Peter's Basilica Dome is an architectural marvel that offers breathtaking views of Vatican City.
 The magnificent dome is best explored with a guided tour that allows you to learn more about the dome, the church and its rich history.